 - Approach each book with an open mind.
 If you're strugging, consider the possibility that the author may be attempting something unexpected (e.g., the story may be an allegory or employ a nontraditional use of language — think A Clockwork Orange or Finnegan's Wake).

 - Take notes as you read so you can record your impressions in the moment.
-Capture specific examples or quotes you can incorporate in your review.
+Capture a specific example or quote you can incorporate in your review.

 - Give the book a solid shot.
 If you simply can't finish it, say so in your review.